losandes/hilaryjs/README.md

 You can find documentation and examples on our [wiki](https://github.com/Acatar/hilaryjs/wiki).
 Below is just a quick-start.

+> Hilary 2.0 is not backwards compatible with previous versions of Hilary.
+We don't intend to release a backwards compatibility extension because v1 was in the wild for such a short time.
+If you already built a lot around v1, open an issue, and we will help you with compatibility/upgrades.

 Creating your First Node App with Hilary
 ========
 Install Hilary: